 These new capabilities unlock a host of new possibilities for solving production problems, tapping into teams’ collective insights, fostering knowledge sharing, and building healthy competition.
 Here are a few examples.

 - Production Leaderboards: Building frequently updated leaderboards to encourage healthy competition by operator or by shift.
 Great teams enjoy competitions.
-The KPI Model makes it simple to compare teams at a plant or across plants on a level playing field to measure performance objectively and fairly.
+The KPI Dashboard for manufacturing makes it simple to compare teams at a plant or across plants on a level playing field to measure performance objectively and fairly.
 Competitions can run on any metric, including production, quality, speed, or availability.

 - Setting Up Mentorships: Every plant has operators that are recognized for their excellence and insights.
 The KPI Model can allow operators to easily see each other’s performance data and understand settings and all other parameters set by an operator.
 Operators recognized for excellence can use this to facilitate teaching and knowledge transfer to other operators.